Frequently Asked Questions

 Can I defer my admission?

 Yes.
 Accepted students can defer for up to 2 years.
 However, the student must pay their enrollment confirmation fee to hold their place in the class.
-They may NOT enroll in classes during the deferment period.
+They may NOT enroll in classes during the deferment period as enrollment in courses would change the academic record upon which their admission decision was rendered.
 No exceptions will be made.
-Enrollment in courses would change the academic record on which their admission decision was rendered.

 Can I reactivate my application from a previous admission cycle?